 NEWEp.
-004 — Cleopatra VII on You cannot rule what you cannot reachListen →
+003 — John D. Rockefeller on You cannot give what you have not builtListen →

 ProfessionalDoer.